-In that regard, I think it is crucial for PSD3 to clarify the reasons for refusing access to accounts with banks and for terminating existing business relationships and to introduce specific criteria that banks can take into account in their assessment.
+In that regard, I think it is crucial for PSD3 to clarify the reasons for refusing access to accounts with banks and for terminating existing business relationships.
 This will be beneficial for enhancing competition in the market but also fostering innovation, which is often led by payment and e-money institutions.